Last updated on 24th November 2023

 OUR VERDICT: A bit of a mixed bag at times, but worthy of inclusion in the list purely because some of the stuff on here is really helpful.
 A good weekly scroll with your mid-morning coffee.

-OUR VERDICT: Won’t be relevant to everyone but a beautifully designed blog that features a lot of great value to people in creative careers.
+OUR VERDICT: A beautifully designed blog that features a lot of great value to people in many walks of life.

 Michael Hyatt’s simple but lofty ambition is to help you ‘win at work and succeed at life.’